 PositivePsychology.com’s Helpful Tools

-There are many worksheets and tools that can help inform your career counseling assessments.
-They can become part of a more extensive assessment, combined with tests, questionnaires, and discussions with clients and students.
+You’ll find many worksheets and tools throughout our site that can help inform your career counseling assessments.
+These can become part of a more extensive assessment, combined with tests, questionnaires, and discussions with clients and students.

 - Coping With Stress